Air Conditioner Repair Checklist

 - Shut off electricity completely at the breaker or external device.

 - Get rid of plant waste around the equipment.
 Once you’ve removed bigger refuse within a two-foot range, you can use a fine-bristled brush or vacuum to carefully remove dirt from the condenser fins.
-Crooked fins can also hurt efficiency, so you can attempt to reshape them with a small knife.
+Crooked fins can also hurt efficiency.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the equipment.
 Be careful to avoid getting water on the fan motor.